-After you’ve been working for 15 years or more, it’s natural to assume that you know how to manage your career.
+Feeling like you are stuck in a mid-career rut?
+After you’ve been working for 10-15 years or more, its natural to assume that you know how to manage your career.
 However, a study by Harvard Business Review found that mid-career professionals need help if they want to avoid being undervalued and overworked.

 This was partly due to the pressures of keeping up with daily demands and feeling stressed about making changes.
-Employees often felt trapped between the need to innovate and the fear of being penalized if they took risks that didn’t produce quick gains.
+Mainly because employees often felt trapped between the need to innovate and the fear of being penalized if they took risks that didn’t produce quick gains.

 if you think you’re heading into a rut, there are many ways to recharge your career.
 Try these suggestions for dealing with fear and boredom and achieving more balance in your life.